 The girl’s voluptuous little breasts, her dimples, full red lips, naughty black eyes, and glossy black ringlets, were a continual source of aesthetic pleasure.

 It’s also immensely “interesting” that the book’s only two male characters effectively end up riding into the sunset together.
 It may be that Lindsay largely intends the spiritual bachelorhood of young, wealthy Michael Fitzhubert as tragic: he’s positioned in a love quadrangle with the vanished Miranda (his true love, seen once and never recovered); Irma, the one returned girl (who regards Michael as her true love, but is spurned); and his best mate, the rough horseman Albert (who, finally, is in love with Irma).
 I found this love-quadrangulation silly as a romantic device, mainly because I found it hard to take any of the characters seriously – a point to which I’ll return later.
 I think what’s interesting about it is its alienating, distancing effect, the way that these four young people are strangely offset from one another, incapable of moving in the same space.
-This heightens, of course, the book’s central element of feminine-as-mystery; Michael even wonders to himself at one point what “feminine secrets” were shared among the girls before they disappeared.
+This heightens, of course, the book’s central element of feminine-as-mystery.
+At one point, Michael even wonders to himself what “feminine secrets” were shared among the girls before they disappeared.
 Estranged from these unattainable, sometimes uncanny nymphs, Michael and Albert (hairy, tattooed, streetwise, occasionally lounging naked in Michael’s presence…) ride off into the optimism of undefined masculine adventures together.

 Let’s return to the problem of how Lindsay handles her characters, generally.
-I think one of the book’s biggest weaknesses is that Lindsay treats them the characters so archly that it comes off as self-satisfaction with her own satirical wit.
+I think one of the book’s biggest weaknesses is that Lindsay treats the characters so archly that it comes off as self-satisfaction with her own satirical wit.
 Any dignity or intelligence the characters might have is often diminished by her heavy-handed descriptions.
 It doesn’t help that Michael, who is crushingly boring except for how he plays off of Albert, gets to occupy the middle third of the book with an immensely slow, inchoately mopey convalescence sequence.
 No, thanks.
 Luckily, Lindsay recovers from there with one of the book’s most climactically disturbing scenes, Irma’s final return to Appleyard College.